 Every Web Browser has an Incognito mode that allows users to browse the Internet without recording any history.
 It also stops websites from tracking you by automatically deleting the cookies once the session is over.
 While the incognito mode is useful is some situation, there are times when you may want to disable Incognito mode in Google Chrome for Android.
 For example, when you want to keep a close eye on your children or stop yourself from watching porn on your Android.

-While there is no native way to disable Incognito mode in Google Chrome for Android, you can use the app Incoquito.
+While there are several ways to disable incognito mode on Mac and Windows using the terminal, there is no native way to disable Incognito mode in Google Chrome for Android.
+Fortunately, you can use the third-party app Incoquito.
 The app is available on Google Play Store and costs just $1.

 Disable Incognito Mode in Google Chrome for Android